PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 ## HOW ATTRIBUTES WORK

-Attributes are the basis of product variations (or "combinations" in PrestaShop's interface): you can only create variations of a product if at least one of its attributes changes.
-You should think of attributes as properties of a product that may change between variations while still keeping the same product name: color, capacity, size, weight, etc. You can use anything that varies between versions of the same product, except the price.
+Attributes are the basis of product combinations.
+Combinations can be created only if at least one of its attributes changes.
+Attributes are like the properties of a product that may change between combinations while still keeping the same product name: color, capacity, size, weight, etc.

 This page presents a list of all the registered attributes.
 They can be edited or deleted using the actions on the right of the table.
 Their values can be displayed by clicking on "View".